Skip to main content

 Add Entity Account to Oasis CLI

 An entity is critical to operating nodes on the network as it controls the stake attached to a given individual or organization on the network.
-The entity is represented as a consensus-layer account using the Ed25519 encryption scheme.
+The entity is represented as a consensus-layer account using the Ed25519 signature scheme.
 To protect your entity private key, we strongly recommend using a hardware wallet such as Ledger.

 We will be using Oasis CLI to initialize the entity and later stake our assets and register the entity on the network.
 If you haven't already, go ahead and install it.